dstein64/nvim-scrollview/README.md

 * The scrollbars can be dragged and signs can be clicked.
 This requires a corresponding mapping, which is automatically configured when `scrollview_auto_mouse` is set (see `:help scrollview-mouse-customization`).

+## Signs

+There is builtin support for various types of signs (referred to as "sign groups"), listed below.

+* `conflicts`: git merge conflicts
+* `cursor`: cursor position
+* `diagnostics`: errors, warnings, info, and hints
+* `folds`: closed folds
+* `loclist`: items on the location list
+* `marks`
+* `quickfix`: items on the quickfix list
+* `search`
+* `spell`: spell check items when the `spell` option is enabled
+* `textwidth`: line lengths exceeding the value of the textwidth option, when non-zero
+* `trail`: trailing whitespace, when the `list` option is enabled and the `listchars` option includes "trail"

+`search` and `diagnostics` groups are enabled by default.

+The plugin was written so that it's possible to extend the sign functionality in a Neovim configuration file or with a plugin.
+See the documentation for details.
+An [example][gitsigns] was created to show how support for [gitsigns.nvim][gitsigns.nvim] could be implemented.

 ## Configuration